tryphe/trader/README.md

 **Rules of Thumb**

-When botting long-term, you MUST keep at least 50 orders total.
-This lets us mitigate an erroneous "blank but valid" exchange order list response where the exchange tells us we have no orders, but actually do.
+When botting long-term, you MUST keep at least 20 orders active, per exchange.
+This gives us important mitigation from erroneous "blank but valid" exchange API responses where the exchange tells us we have no orders, but actually do.
 Does this happen?
-Yes it does, on every exchange, although very rarely.
+Yes it does, *on every exchange*, although very rarely.

 [todo] explain ghost positions, other stuff